-APPLICATIONS CLOSED.
+APPLICATIONS STILL OPEN.
 PLEASE EMAIL US WITH ANY QUESTIONS

-We’re looking for students with an open mind to learn, some programming experience, but most of all creativity to build out amazing experiences for mobile VR.
+We’re looking for students with an open mind to learn, some programming experience, but most of all the energy and drive to get stuck in!

 IS THIS COURSE PLATFORM SPECIFIC?

-While the skills you learn in this course can be applied in VR development for any platform, this course will specifically focus on mobile development for the new Google Daydream mobile VR platform.
+While the skills you learn in this course can be applied in VR development for any platform, this course will specifically focus on PC platforms (HTC VIVE, OCULUS, WINDOWS MR) using the Unity development environment.

-CAN I ENTER THE COMPETITION WITHOUT ATTENDING THE CLASSES?
+CAN I ENTER THE Hackathon WITHOUT ATTENDING THE CLASSES?

 HOW DO I GET IN?